burningion/katacoda-tracing-datadog/modern-observability-in-practice/step1.md

 # Our Broken Legacy Web Application

 Our legacy monolith shop uses Ruby on Rails and Spree.
-We've started to build out a first set of microservices, and these have been added to an initial set of containres.
+We've started to build out a first set of microservices, and these have been added to an initial set of containers.

 We use `docker-compose` to bring it up and running.
 There's a prebuilt Rails Docker container image, along with the new Python / Flask microservice which handle our Coupon codes and Ads which display in the store.